unstoppabledomains/dev-docs/developer-toolkit/smart-contracts/uns-smart-contracts.md

 ### ProxyReader

-`ProxyReader` provides an interface that allows users to fetch information about domains from both `UNSRegistry` and CNS smart contracts in one call.
+`ProxyReader` provides an interface that allows members to fetch information about domains from both `UNSRegistry` and CNS smart contracts in one call.
 For more details, see [Architecture overview - ProxyReader](architecture-overview.md#proxyreader).

 | Network                  | Contract address                                                                                                                |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------- |